Concepts of consciousness

 While to think of a completely unconscious universe is incoherent as without consciousness there would be nobody around to do that thinking, to think of a largely unconscious universe in which conscious beings like us are the exception, is at least logically conceivable, and at present it might well be the majority view in the field of Consciousness Studies, but it is still not very convincing.
-It is hard to imagine how a huge, unconscious, and thus inherently meaningless, dead machine suddenly, after billions of years, in an almost inconceivably tiny corner of itself, could produce not only consciousness, but embedded in that, truth, love, and beauty – qualities that in spite of our own puny size and life span, never fail to give us a sense of eternity, infinity, connectedness.
+It is hard to imagine how a huge, unconscious, and thus inherently meaningless, dead machine suddenly, after billions of years, in an almost inconceivably tiny corner of itself, could produce not only consciousness, but embedded in that, truth, love, and beauty – qualities that in spite of our own puny size and life span, never fail to give us a sense of eternity, of infinity, of connectedness.
 One of the great strengths of modern science is that it presumes that its laws and constants are universal and unchanging throughout the entire immensity of space and time.
 It is hard to conceive why comparatively small and unimportant details like most of the known physical laws and constants would be universal, while the fundamentals of truth, love, and beauty would suddenly pop-up ("emerge") out of nowhere in an otherwise chance-driven universe due to nothing more than the complexity of our tiny, fragile, and exceedingly short-lived human brains.

 In the newly developing field of "Consciousness Studies" there is nothing remotely like a consensus on what consciousness is or does, and it is not for nothing that the subtitle of the Journal of Consciousness Studies is “controversies in science and the humanities”.
 In the much older Indian tradition there is no consensus either, but the Indian tradition has perfected a remarkably effective way to resolve differences between viewpoints.
-It presumes that the underlying structure of reality as well as of truth is essentially hierarchical, that the upper ranges of the hierarchy are ineffable, and that human theories can never be more than partial expressions on a lower level of the single but ineffable truth at the summit.many viewsThis allows one to look at our many different ideas about the divine and his manifestation as a family of ideas in which each member represents some truth; no one can claim to have the one and only truth; and dogmatism and excessive scepticism are equally avoided.
-It may be clear how wholesome (if not indispensable) such a wide-open approach to truth and reality is for the developing multicultural global civilization, and in this article I will try to show how the Indian conceptualization of truth and reality can help to provide an amazingly beautiful, rich, and comprehensive understanding of consciousness and its role in the world.
+It presumes that the underlying structure of reality as well as of truth is essentially hierarchical, that the upper ranges of the hierarchy are ineffable, so that human theories can never be more than partial expressions on a lower level of the single but ineffable truth at the summit.
+This allows one to look at our many different ideas about the divine and his manifestation as a family of ideas in which each member represents some truth; no one can claim to have the one and only truth; and dogmatism and excessive scepticism are equally avoided.
+It may be clear how wholesome (if not indispensable) such a wide-open approach to truth and reality is for the developing multicultural global civilization, and in this book I will try to show how the Indian conceptualization of truth and reality can help to provide an amazingly beautiful, rich, and comprehensive understanding of consciousness and its role in the world.

-When we try to understand ancient Indian approaches to consciousness, there is however the additional problem of translation.
+When we try to understand ancient Indian approaches to consciousness, there is however an additional problem of translation.
 If one compares works by different scholars writing in English about the Indian tradition, one encounters an amazing variety (if not plain looseness) in the manner in which Sanskrit terms related to mind and consciousness are translated.
-The word “consciousness” tends to serve, like its cousin “mind”, as a rather vague catch-all that is used for a staggering number of different words in Sanskrit.
+The word “consciousness”, for example, tends to serve, like its cousin “mind”, as a rather vague catch-all that is used for a staggering number of different words in Sanskrit.
 Each of these Sanskrit words has, moreover, its own history, meanings and connotations, and as the Indian tradition spans a long period, and consists of many conflicting schools of thought, many terms are used with different meanings at different times by different authors.
-In line with Sri Aurobindo, I will use "consciousness" mainly as translation for cit, the cit that is there in saccidānanda, which as ultimate reality transcends, originates and permeates all that is.
-Again in line with Sri Aurobindo, I also use it for the consciousness of the puruṣa.
-Linguistically and in its Upanishadic origin the puruṣa is the Self as carrier of consciousness, but it is not unusual to see the word puruṣa itself translated as consciousness, especially amongst philosophers with a Sāṁkhya orientation.
+In line with Sri Aurobindo, I will use "consciousness" primarily as translation for cit and its derivates.
+In other words, in the context of Vedantic thought, I will use consciousness for cit, which as ultimate reality transcends, originates and permeates all that is.
+In the context of Samkhya, I will use it — again in line with Sri Aurobindo — primarily for the pure consciousness of the Self, the puruṣa.

 This file: 0-4-1a-consciousness-introduction.php

-Next file: 0-4-1b-consciousness-concept-space.php
+Next file: 0-4-1b-consciousness-threeconcepts.php